FOOD SC 1000RG - Introduction to Food Technology I

 Course Learning Outcomes

-1 Demonstrated ability to identify solutions to problems related to the processing of food and to apply and expand upon the theoretical concepts presented in lectures.
-2 Demonstrated familiarity and competence with the practical skills and techniques used to process food.
+1 Identify solutions to problems related to the processing of food and to apply and expand upon the theoretical concepts presented in lectures.
+2 Demonstrate familiarity and competence with the practical skills and techniques used to process food.
 This will include determining legislative requirements and limitations, identifying food safety hazards and developing a food safety program.
-3 Ability to use terminology, appropriate to the field of food processing, correctly and contextually.
-4 Ability to identify and control risks relevant to occupational health and safety.
+3 Use terminology, appropriate to the field of food processing, correctly and contextually.
+4 Identify and control risks relevant to occupational health and safety.
 5 Ability to identify quality aspects of food products and develop a quality management system.
+6 Critically evaluate reports of food related studies

 University Graduate Attributes